MIAMI – WHAT TO SEE AND DO, WHERE TO EAT AND STAY

 Among the numerous golf courses, duffers will find two Robert Trent Jones Sr.-championship courses at the Turnberry Isle Resort & Club, a total of 99 holes at the Doral Golf Resort & Spa and an 18-hole, par-71 championship course at the Biltmore Golf Club.

-Shopping: Miami's many malls include Bayside Marketplace, Bal Harbor Shops, Aventura Mall, Village of Merrick Park, in Coral Gables, and the $270 million Dolphin Mall, west of Miami International Airport.
+Shopping: Miami malls include Bayside Marketplace, Bal Harbor Shops, Aventura Mall, Village of Merrick Park, in Coral Gables, and the $270 million Dolphin Mall, west of Miami International Airport.
 Designer boutiques abound in South Beach.

-Culture: Carnival Center for the Performing Arts showcases music, dance, opera, Broadway shows and drama in an opera house, concert hall, studio theater and an outdoor stage.
+Culture: Adrienne Arsht Center for the Performing Arts of Miami-Dade County showcases music, dance, opera, Broadway shows and drama in an opera house, concert hall, studio theater and an outdoor stage.
 For more theater, you can check out The Jackie Gleason Theatre, the Miami Light Project, Coconut Grove Playhouse and a host of other venues.

 Miami City Ballet, the Florida Philharmonic, the New World Symphony and the Florida Grand Opera, offer world-renowned music and dance.
 The Miami Art Museum, the Wolfsonian Museum, the Museum of Contemporary Art and dozens of galleries display the visual arts.

-Romantic getaways: Couples looking for romance can pamper themselves in one of Miami's hot spas, like the spas at Mandarin Oriental, Miami; The Ritz-Carlton, Key Biscayne and The Biltmore Spa.
-They can take salsa lessons at Mango's Tropical Café, then dance through the night in one of Miami's trendy clubs.
+Romantic getaways: Couples looking for romance can pamper themselves in spas at Miami luxury hotels such as at Mandarin Oriental, Miami, The Ritz-Carlton, Key Biscayne and The Biltmore Spa.
+They can take salsa lessons at Mango's Tropical Café, then dance through the night in one of the trendy clubs in Miami.

 A colorful kaleidoscope of big city sophistication, multicultural festivals and natural attractions, Miami showcases both the latest trends and its historic past.
 The greatest problem you'll encounter is finding enough time to sample its diverse offerings.